BelT26/1001-Souks/README.md

 ### Location Page
 The location page is accessed from the links on the map page and is split into two sections.
 The top section includes an image of the featured town with a description to the side.

-Below are a list of local producers with a picture and information about the maker and a list of their products that the user can view further information about by clicking on a button link.
+Below are a list of local producers with information about the maker and a list of their products that the user can view further information about by clicking on a button link.
+We don't currently have images of the producers but I have adapted the code with an if statement so that uploaded images will appear at the side of the text.

 ![Location Page](https://github.com/BelT26/1001-Souks/blob/main/static/screenshots/location_page.jpg)